Toward robust early-warning models: A horse race, ensembles and model uncertainty: The European crisis as a playground

 To start with, we need to derive suitable (i.e., optimal) values for the free parameters for a number of methods.
-Roughly half of the methods discussed above have one or more free parameters relating to their learning algorithm, for which optimal values are identified empirically.
-In summary, these methods are: signal extraction, LASSO, KNN, random forest, ANN, ELM and SVM.
+Roughly half of the above discussed methods have one or more free parameters relating to their learning algorithm, for which optimal values are identified empirically.
+In summary, these methods are: signal extraction, LASSO, KNN, classification trees, random forest, ANN, ELM and SVM.
 To perform model selection for these six methods, we make use of a grid search to find optimal free parameters with respect to out-of-sample performance.
 A set of tested values are selected based upon common rules of thumb for each free parameter (i.e., usually minimum and maximum values and regular steps in between), whereafter an exhaustive grid search is performed on the discrete parameter space of the Cartesian product of the parameter sets.
-To avoid overfitting, we use 10-fold cross-validation and and optimize out-of-sample Usefulness for guiding the specifications of the algorithms.
+To obtain generalizable models, we use 10-fold cross-validation and optimize out-of-sample Usefulness for guiding the specifications of the algorithms.
 Finally, the parameter combinations yielding the highest out-of-sample Usefulness are chosen, as is optimal for each method.
-For the signal extraction method, we vary the used indicator, and the indicator with the highest Usefulness is chosen (for a full table see Table \ref{tab:Signalextraction} in the Appendix).
-The chosen parameters are reported in Table \ref{tab:Optimal-parameters-obtained}. \footnote{It may be noted the the optimal amount of hidden units for the ELM method returned by the grid-search algorithm is unusually high.
-However, as seen below in the cross-validated and real-time exercises, the results obtained using the ELM method do not seem to exhibit extensive overfitting. }
+For the signal extraction method, we vary the used indicator, and the indicator with the highest Usefulness is chosen (for a full table see Table \ref{tab:Signalextraction} in the Appendix).\footnote{As the poor performance of signal extraction may arise questions, we also show results for $\mu=0.9193=1-\mbox{Pr\ensuremath{(C=1)}}$ in Table \ref{tab:Signalextraction-mu0.91} in the Appendix.
+Given the unconditional probabilities of events, this preference parameter has potential to yield the largest Usefulness.
+Accordingly, we can also find much larger Usefulness values for most indicators.
+This highlights the sensitivity of signal extraction to the chosen preferences.} The chosen parameters are reported in Table \ref{tab:Optimal-parameters-obtained}.\footnote{It may be noted the the optimal amount of hidden units for the ELM method returned by the grid-search algorithm is unusually high.
+However, as seen below in the cross-validated and particularly real-time exercises, the results obtained using the ELM method do not seem to exhibit overfitting.
+Also, by comparing results of the ELM to those of the ANN, which has only eight hidden units, out-of-sample results are in all tests similar in nature.}